pimcore/pimcore/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/doc/product-index-product-list.markdown

 ## 2 - Configuration of the Product Index
-The configuration of the product index defines the content of the product index and takes place in the OnlineShopConfig.php within the index ```"productindex"```:
+The configuration of the product index defines the content of the product index and takes place in the EcommerceFrameworkConfig.php within the index ```"productindex"```:

 ```php
 "productindex" => [